ZeroAct/vae-study-project/README.md

 You can change hyperparameters here.

-`adam` is the only supported optimizer yet.
+`adam` is the only supported optimizer for now.

 You can use `L1`, `MSE`, `SSIM` loss functions.
 If you want to use other loss functions, you can implement them in `vae_pytorch/loss.py`.